akshitt/rasa/data/nlu/alkem.md

 - Tell me about [Ondem](ProductBrand)
 - Can you tell me something about [Ondem](ProductBrand)
 - I wish to know about [Gemcal](ProductBrand)
+- tell me about it
+- explain it
+- i want to know more about it
+- i wanna know more about it
+- can you describe it

 ## intent:DivisionList
 - What are the Divisions available in Alkem